 Martin Wandera, the director labour at Ministry of Gender and Labour Development, said the problem has mainly been the size of the economy to absorb all the people coming out of school.
 To effectively address the unemployment issue, he said, the economy must grow and create jobs.
-He noted that One thing that has to been unlocked is access to low-cost capital to enable investment and creation of jobs
+He noted that one thing that has to be unlocked is access to low-cost capital to enable investment and creation of jobs

 Dr. Moris Obwona from National Planning Authority, said the structure of Ugandan economy should be studied to establish whether it supports the solutions that are being fronted to solve unemployment.